lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 This section should provide a brief, top-level description of the page.

-This example uses the default DP0.2 Catalogs to illustrate steps necessary to execute a UI query.
+This example uses the DP0.2 Catalogs to illustrate steps necessary to execute a UI query.

 The default landing page in the Portal aspect of the Rubin Science Platform reveals several tabs allowing a choice of various image or catalog repositories.
 The example given here uses the "DP0.2 Catalogs" repository, and this is the one to be selected here.